dapr/docs/daprdocs/content/en/reference/api/pubsub_api.md

      }'
 ```

+### Headers

+The `Content-Type` header tells Dapr which content type your data adheres to when constructing a Cloud Event envelope.
+Unless specified, Dapr will assume `text/plain`.
+If your content type is JSON, use a `Content-Type` header with the value of `application/json`.

 #### Metadata

 Metadata can be sent via query parameters in the request's URL.
 It must be prefixed with `metadata.` as shown below.